East Richmond Heights, California: Government and municipal services

 Police services for the community are provided by the Contra Costa County Sheriff's Office Bay Station.
 Traffic services are handled by the California Highway Patrol.
 The county contracts with the adjacent city of Richmond to provide fire fighting services.
 Garbage, recycling, and compost collection are provided by Republic Services.
 Mail delivered to addresses within the community are addressed to the city of Richmond or El Cerrito depending on their location within the CDP.
 Nonetheless, these addresses are not located within Richmond or El Cerrito.

 The East Richmond Heights Municipal Advisory Council (ERHMAC), a council of community residents established by the Contra Costa County Board of Supervisors, advises the board on issues of concern to the community.

 Education

-It is in the West Contra Costa Unified School District.
+The community is served by the West Contra Costa Unified School District.

 East Richmond Heights is home to Mira Vista Elementary School, which is part of the school district.
 Additionally, Adams Middle School (now closed), a portion of Serra Adult School (now West County Mandarin School) and Saint David School are also located within the CDP.
 Also, one of the country's oldest cooperative elementary schools, Crestmont School, is located within the CDP on Arlington Boulevard.